Davinio07/riijuuxeenoo38/docs/Sprint 3/Retrospective_Sprint_3.md

 **SMART Learning Goal:**
 By the end of the next sprint (in three weeks), I will commit to **GitLab at least five times per day** and keep the sprint board updated regularly to maintain transparency and consistent progress.

+---

+## Baran - Sprint Reflection

+Last sprint, my goal was to communicate more clearly about my workload and progress.
+I made an effort to be more transparent about what I was working on and how much I could take on, which helped the team coordinate better and made it easier to share updates or ask for support when needed.

+**TOP:**
+**You communicated more clearly about your workload and progress this sprint.**
+I’m proud of this improvement — it helped build trust and made collaboration smoother across the team.

+**TIP:**
+**Continue improving how you prioritize tasks so you can maintain a steady balance between initiative and focus.**
+While my communication improved, I sometimes found myself taking on too many smaller tasks.
+For the next sprint, I’ll focus on prioritizing high-impact work and finishing tasks fully before moving on.

+**SMART Learning Goal:**
+By the end of the next sprint (in three weeks):
+- I will **identify and prioritize my top three impact tasks** at the start of each week.
+- I will **finish or hand off one key task before starting a new one** to maintain focus.
+- I will **continue sharing workload updates twice a week** to keep communication strong.

+This will help me balance initiative with focus, ensuring steady and meaningful progress throughout the sprint.